Preference Conditioned Multi-Objective Reinforcement Learning: Decomposed, Diversity-Driven Policy Optimization: Analysis

-The success of \toolname{} arises not from a single algorithmic trick, but from a synergistic framework designed to resolve two fundamental challenges in training a single preference-conditioned policy: (1) achieving \textbf{stable credit assignment} in the presence of conflicting objectives, and (2) ensuring the learned policy \textbf{generalizes across the preference manifold} rather than collapsing to a limited set of behaviors.
-Our framework addresses these challenges through three complementary innovations: decomposed value estimation, principled late-stage preference integration, and scaled diversity regularization.
-Each design choice is motivated by intuition and supported by theoretical analysis, with proofs in the Appendix.
+The performance of \toolname{} arises from a combination of design choices that address two key challenges in preference-conditioned MORL: (1) achieving \textbf{stable credit assignment} under conflicting objectives, and (2) ensuring that a single policy \textbf{generalizes across the continuous preference manifold} without collapsing.
+Our framework addresses these challenges through three complementary components: decomposed value estimation, late-stage preference integration, and diversity regularization.
+These design choices are motivated by empirical diagnostics and supported by theoretical analysis (Appendix~\ref{sec:LSW_theory}).

-\textbf{Stable Credit Assignment via Decomposition:} The first principle of \toolname{} is \emph{decomposed optimization}, beginning with the critic.
-The multi-head critic predicts the unweighted expected return $V^{(i)}(s,\omega)$ for each objective $i$, and GAEs are computed independently, yielding a $d$-dimensional advantage vector $\mathbf{A}_t$.
-This preserves a distinct, interference-free credit signal for each objective.
+\textbf{Stable Credit Assignment via Decomposition.} \toolname{} begins with decomposed optimization at the critic level.
+A multi-head critic predicts the unweighted expected return $V^{(i)}(s,\omega)$ for each objective $i$, and advantages are computed independently, yielding a vector-valued advantage $\mathbf{A}_t$.
+This preserves distinct per-objective learning signals prior to aggregation.

-Intuitively, this avoids contaminating the learning signal with preference-based mixtures too early.
-Formally, Lemma~\ref{lem:es_loss} shows that scalarizing advantages before optimization (as in Early Scalarization, ES) inevitably discards information: the magnitude of the scalarized advantage $|A_t^\omega|$ is strictly smaller than the sum of individual magnitudes whenever objectives conflict.
-This phenomenon, which we term \emph{advantage cancellation}, explains why ES-based methods (e.g., MOPPO~\citep{Terekhov2024InSFA}) often stall under conflicting objectives.